Breaking a Verified Certifier

 Conclusion

-This post leaves many questions open.
-We showed how our verified certifier can be made to produce misleading answers in principle, by exploiting the gap between how neural networks behave in reality vs in the ideal world of real arithmetic.
-But it remains open how practical these discrepancies are in real-world use cases.
+We showed how our verified certifier can be made to produce misleading answers by exploiting the gap between how neural networks behave in reality (using floating-point arithmetic) vs in the ideal world of real arithmetic that our certifier’s formal specification assumes.

-If you’re interested in helping to answer these questions, please get in touch.
+If you’re interested in this line of work, please get in touch.

 In the meantime, thanks for reading.